 The intermittent feature of this system was designed for use when weather conditions make a single wiping cycle, with a variable pause between cycles, desirable.
-For maximum delay between cycles, rotate the control knob into the upper end of the delay range.
+For maximum delay between cycles, rotate the control knob upward to the first detent.

 The delay interval decreases as you rotate the knob until it enters the low continual speed position.
 The delay can be regulated from a maximum of about 18 seconds between cycles, to a cycle every one second.
 The delay intervals will double in duration when the vehicle speed is 10 mph (16 km/h) or less.